storyprotocol/documentation/docs/Developers/tutorials/register-stability-images.md

 Now that we have our image, we need to store it on IPFS so we can get a URL back to access it.
 In this tutorial we'll be using [Pinata](https://pinata.cloud/), a decentralized storage solution that makes storing images easy.

-In a separate file, create two functions:
+In a separate file, create a function `uploadBlobToIPFS` that uploads our buffer to IPFS:

-1. `createPublicGroup`: so we can make our stored images public
-2. `uploadBlobToIPFS`: uploads our buffer to IPFS in the public group

 ```javascript utils/uploadToIpfs.ts
 import { PinataSDK } from 'pinata-web3'